-While security IT administrators will explain that they are blocking social networking sites for the sake of protecting computer equipment from computer viruses and hackers, everyone knows the real reason.
+While security IT administrators will explain that they are blocking social networking sites for the sake of protecting computer equipment from and hackers, everyone knows the real reason.
 Schools and companies want to block you from your favorite social network so that you don’t “waste time.”

 How to Get Into Blocked Websites in School With Elearning PHP Roxy